arrow_left_alt

 How to filter products by properties on a category page?

-All created properties should be visible on the category page, and the user can easily click on each of them and filter by them.
+All created properties should be visible on the category page, and the user can easily click on each of them and filter by them to find their desired product.

 The most common problems and challenges